For companies

 If a product is faulty or your company have been guilty of a delay, the consumer is entitled to compensation for the financial damage this has caused to him or her.

-The Product Safety Act
+The Consumer Sales Act